bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 const data = new MyType({}).fromJSON(req.body);
 ```

 So how to go about renaming and swapping keys?
-The implementations are fairly straight forward and is conceptually similar to `iterateAndPopulateObject()`, so I'll just include them here:
+Since the implementations are fairly straight forward and is conceptually similar to `iterateAndPopulateObject()`, I'll just include them here:

 ```js
 /**